uozuAho/open_spiel_playground/zmq_ttt/readme.md

 ```

 # performance
-Not great!
-- local (in same process) random vs random bots gets ~10k games/sec
-- over ZMQ, random vs random bots gets ~200 games/sec
-- with a more 'chatty' algorithm like MCTS, performance is on the order of 10
-  games/sec (note that local MCTS is ~700 games/sec, depending on parameters)
+- as you'd expect, this is _slow_.
+Playing a local agent against a remote
+  agent runs about 50-100 slower than two local agents.
 - using IPC vs TCP transports in ZMQ makes no difference

 # todo
+- change back to tcp
+- perf test: dummy local dict client/server
 - cleanup, tests, 'harden'
   - handle bots in either order?
-- perf test: dummy local dict client/server
 - try random & mcts vs pandemic game
 - ideas to improve performance
   - more efficient (de)serialiser?